CLINICAL RESEARCH AT POUND HILL MEDICAL GROUP

 "I Am Research" gives patients, the public and health and social care research professionals a chance to shout about how fantastic research is.
 Aim to raise awareness of the benefits of research and the positive impact it has on people's lives campaign page:

 NHS research announced on 9th February 2017 that recruitment of one million participants in primary care research had been surpassed.
+To tie in with the NHS' 70th birthday I Am Research campaign is celebrating how research has improved health and care over the past 70 years and how NIHR research is helping to shape the future.

 If you want to take part or would like more information please contact Beth on 01293 540620, firstname.lastname@example.org or leave your name at reception and we will give you a call.